 Coloring, drawing, and painting are staples of everyday kid's activities.
 Help your little one make beautiful art with the best easel for his or her age, developmental level, and skill level.

 Crayola's classic Magnetic Double Easel is perfect for little artists in the toddler and preschool age group.
 The bright primary red, blue, and yellow thick plastic easel is just over 40 inches tall so kids can reach the detachable storage bins to grab crayons, markers, chalk, or paints.
 A large clip at the top of both the dry-erase and chalkboard surfaces on either side holds paper in place.

-For just under $60, the easel also comes with a set of letter and number magnets and is available in a blue/pink/purple color scheme.
+For just under $40, the easel also comes with a set of letter and number magnets.
 Nearly 100 percent of customers say they'd recommend it to a friend with almost 700 giving it a five out of five stars rating thanks to the size and multiple functions.
 Dr. Toys lists the easel as one of its 100 best toys.
-In addition to being available at Toys R Us, you can find it on Amazon.
+In addition to being available at Walmart, you can find it on Amazon.

 Since it's entirely made of wipeable surfaces, you'll have no problem keeping it looking nice even after your toddler splatters it with paint.
 The height is perfect for little kids to stand and create so you won't be trying to keep their busy body in a seat.